vogler/free-games-claimer/README.md

 For Docker you can pass variables using `-e VAR=VAL`, for example `docker run -e EMAIL=foo@bar.baz ...` or using `--env-file` (see [docs](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)).
 If you are using [docker compose](https://docs.docker.com/compose/environment-variables/), you can put them in the `environment:` section.

 ### Automatic login, two-factor authentication
-If you set the options for email, password and OTP key, there will be no prompts and logins automatic.
+If you set the options for email, password and OTP key, there will be no prompts and logins should happen automatically.
 This is optional since all stores should stay logged in since cookies are refreshed.
 To get the OTP key, it is easiest to follow the store's guide for adding an authenticator app.
-You should also scan the shown QR code with your favorite app to have an alternative.
+You should also scan the shown QR code with your favorite app to have an alternative method for 2FA.

-- Epic Games: visit [password & security](https://www.epicgames.com/account/password), enable 'third-party authenticator app', copy the 'Manual Entry Key' and use it to set `EG_OTPKEY`.
+- **Epic Games**: visit [password & security](https://www.epicgames.com/account/password), enable 'third-party authenticator app', copy the 'Manual Entry Key' and use it to set `EG_OTPKEY`.
-- Prime Gaming: visit Amazon 'Your Account › Login & security', 2-step verification › Manage › Add new app › Can't scan the barcode, copy the bold key and use it to set `PG_OTPKEY`
+- **Prime Gaming**: visit Amazon 'Your Account › Login & security', 2-step verification › Manage › Add new app › Can't scan the barcode, copy the bold key and use it to set `PG_OTPKEY`
-- GOG: only offers OTP via email
+- **GOG**: only offers OTP via email

 Beware that storing passwords and OTP keys as clear text may be a security risk.
 Use a unique/generated password!
 TODO: maybe at least offer to base64 encode for storage.